awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eks-nodegroup.md

 *Type*: Json
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

-`LaunchTemplate`  <a name="cfn-eks-nodegroup-launchtemplate"></a>
+`LaunchTemplate`  <a name="cfn-eks-nodegroup-launchtemplatespecification"></a>
-If a launch template was used to create the node group, then this is the launch template that was used\.
+An object representing a node group's launch template specification\.
+If specified, then do not specify `instanceTypes`, `diskSize`, or `remoteAccess` and make sure that the launch template meets the requirements in `launchTemplateSpecification`\.
 *Required*: No
 *Type*: [LaunchTemplateSpecification](aws-properties-eks-nodegroup-launchtemplatespecification.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)